 - 8 pods green cardamon

-- 1 cup Chinese ground chili pepper flakes or powder
+- 1 cup Chinese chili pepper flakes

 - 1 teaspoon fine salt